-While net cash generated by operating activities was \$8.1 million for the year ended December 31, 2018, there are no assurances that Oryx Petroleum's operating activities will generate cash in the future.
-Moreover, as was the case for the year ended December 31, 2018, net cash generated by operating activities may be insufficient to cover net cash used in investing activities.
+While net cash generated by operating activities was \$22.1 million for the year ended December 31, 2020, there are no assurances that Forza Petroleum's operating activities will generate cash in the future.
+Moreover, as was the case for the year ended December 31, 2019, net cash generated by operating activities may be insufficient to cover net cash used in investing activities.
 Insufficient cash flow from the operating activities of the Corporation could impede the Corporation's ability to raise capital through debt or equity financing to the extent required to fund the Corporation's business operations.
-If the Corporation does not generate sufficient cash flow from its operating activities it will remain dependent upon external financing sources.
+If the Corporation does not generate sufficient cash flow from its operating activities it may need to look to external financing sources.
 There can be no assurance that such sources of financing will be available on acceptable terms or at all.
 If the Corporation raises additional funds by issuing equity securities, shareholders could suffer dilution.
-If adequate funds are not available, the Corporation may be required to reduce, delay, scale back or eliminate portions of its license areas.
+If adequate funds are not available, the Corporation may be required to reduce, delay, scale back or eliminate development plans.